TSMaitry/alaterm/bug_report.md

 ---
 name: Bug report
-about: Create a report to help alaterm improve
+about: Create a report to help Alaterm improve
 title: ''
 labels: ''
 assignees: cargocultprog